mnplone/sdk-js/README.md

 # JavaScript SDK for mnpl.one

 Currently in development.
-Not all methods from [documentation](https://docs.mnpl.one) are available yet.
+Not all the methods from [documentation](https://docs.mnpl.one) are available yet.

 ### Current progress: